SabreBirdOne/BlasterBrowser/docs/database_schema.md

 A blaster can have 1 to many launch mechanisms.
 A launch mechanism is used in 0 to many blasters.

+A blaster is compatible with 0 to many parts.
+A part is compatible with 0 to many blasters.

+A shop can have 0 to many blaster listings.
+A blaster listing can only be from one shop.

-A shop can have have 0 to many listings.
-A listing can only be from one shop.
+A shop can have 0 to many part listings.
+A part listing can only be from one shop.

 A blaster listing can have 0 to many different blasters.
-A blaster can be in many listings.
+A blaster can be in 0 to many listings.

-Maybes:
+A part listing can have 0 to many different parts.
+A part can be in 0 to many part listings.

+Parts is a family of blaster parts.
+All parts have a universal part id across the database, and have a part type inside the family tree below:
+All Parts:
+- Muzzles
+  + SCAR Muzzles
+  + BCAR Muzzles
+  + Tracer Muzzles
+  + Decorative Muzzles
+- Launch springs
+- Barrels
+- Spring modifiers

 **Other considerations**